 This course introduces the basic principles of customer service and discusses ethics and compliance issues related to storage of sensitive and confidential health records.
 Major topics of the course include information concepts, medical terminology and HIPPA regulations.
-Pre-requisites: HIT 101 with a minimum grade of C

 HIT 103 Intr Electronic Health Records (3 Credits)